Beyond mega-deals: who is really shaping Africa’s startup ecosystem ?

-- This is the the first article in a series co-authored by Dama & Co and The Uplift, aimed at unpacking the structural dynamics of venture capital across African ecosystems.
-The French version of the article can be found here !
+• This is the first article in a series co-authored by Dama & Co and The Uplift, aimed at unpacking the structural dynamics of venture capital across African ecosystems.
+The French version can be found here.

-- This article analyses Africa’s venture capital ecosystem as a structurally uneven market, where $4.1B raised in 2025 masks significant concentration across a small number of hubs.
+• This article analyses Africa's VC ecosystem as a structurally uneven market, where $4.1B raised in 2025 masks significant concentration across a small number of hubs.

-- A comparative lens on Kenya, Senegal, and Angola highlights three distinct trajectories: from mature ecosystems capable of absorbing complex capital, to emerging markets constrained by scale, to structurally underfunded environments with weak integration into global investment flows.
+• A comparative lens on Kenya, Senegal, and Angola highlights three distinct trajectories: from mature ecosystems to structurally underfunded environments.

-- Ultimately, the article argues that Africa’s startup ecosystem is not a single market, but a multi-speed system where access to capital remains unevenly distributed and shaped by ecosystem maturity, narrative visibility, and financial structure.
+• Africa's startup ecosystem is not a single market, but a multi-speed system where access to capital remains unevenly distributed.

 Introduction